Deinagkistrodon

-Deinagkistrodon is a monotypic genus created for the venomous pit viper species, Deinagkistrodon acutus, which is endemic to Southeast Asia.
+Deinagkistrodon is a monotypic genus created for the pit viper species, Deinagkistrodon acutus, which is endemic to Southeast Asia.
 No subspecies are currently recognized.

 Description

 Deinagkistrodon acutus is light brown or greyish brown dorsally, with a series of dark brown lateral triangles on each side.
 The two pointed tops of the two opposite triangles meet each other at the mid-line, forming a series of about 20 light brown, squarish blotches on the back.
 A row of large black spots extends along each side near the belly.
 The top and upper sides of the head are uniformly black, with a black streak from the eye to the angle of the mouth.
 D. acutus is yellowish ventrally, spotted with dark brown.
 The young are much lighter than the adults with essentially the same pattern.
 The head is large, triangular, with an upturned snout.
 The body is very stout.
 The tail is short, ending in a compressed, pointed slightly curved cornified scale.
 The top of the head is covered with nine large shields.
 The dorsal scales are strongly and tubercularly keeled.
 The subcaudals are mostly in pairs, some of the anterior ones are single.
 This stout snake, usually between 0.8 and 1.0 m in total length (including tail), reaches a maximum total length of 1.57 m in males and 1.41 m in females.
 The largest specimen on record measured approximately 1.549 m.